Sola Insurance Logo

 How many claims are based on wind and hail damage?

 The majority of homeowners insurance claims in the United States–nearly half of the claims filed in 2020–are wind and hail related.
 Also based on 2020 data, one in 35 homes was impacted by windstorms or hailstorms that resulted in damage significant enough to prompt a claim on home insurance policies.
+The average payout for these types of claim was approximately $15,000 in the years 2019 through 2023.

 Other weather events and natural disasters such as fire, flooding, and freezing have lesser impacts on homeowners as a group, but they all represent significant percentages of the total claims filed each year.